![]() |

 personal skills and art ideas of these or those artists and sculptors,

-but in any case conceptual art tasks of sculptors consist in keeping primary natural images and
+but in any case conceptual art tasks of sculptors consist in keeping

-original shapes of forest sculptures.
+primary natural images and original shapes of forest sculptures.
 To change initial natural shapes and original forms of the nature it is possible only if such corrections are justified for reasons of artistic ideas which do not deny art concepts of forest sculptures in a context of the fine arts.
 Further for wood processing of dry tree roots it is possible again to use various iron brushes or knifes and cutters which in this case have sharp blades, but only when sharp cutting tools are really necessary for art work with natural shapes of forest sculptures.
 Namely in the case when wooden structures of tree roots and future sculptural images demand cutting wood processing.
 Some old roots of forest fir-trees have very firm wooden structures in pitch layers which can be processed by iron brushes, and some fir-tree roots have soft wooden structures which are necessary for wood processing by means of cutting tools.
 It means that soft wood structures are necessary for accurate cutting if it is necessary to clear surfaces and outlines of firm wood.
 For this purpose cutting tools should be ideally sharp.
 Besides sharp tools are necessary for corrections of inexact shapes which can be changed to form sculptural images of existing natural materials more precisely to animalistic figures of birds or other animals.
 When any artistic image of a forest sculpture is finally cleared it is necessary to reveal surface textures of wood, namely it is necessary to do surface wood processing by means of an emery paper.
 And after that it is possible to use different wood stains and other polishes due to which surface textures of wood get a desirable polish appearance.
-The photo shows the cleared but not processed root of fir-tree. |
+The

-Then the forest sculpture should find any fixed position in space, and should be
+Then the forest sculpture should find any fixed position in space, and should

-fixed harmoniously.
+be fixed harmoniously.
 Namely it is necessary to install sculptural shapes on a

 stand basis (pedestal) or to fix on any other basis which should form an art